Spironolactone (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, or a mineral imbalance (such as high potassium or low magnesium or sodium in the blood).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, or trouble urinating.

 - Do not stop using the medicine without asking your doctor, even if you feel well.
 This medicine will not cure your high blood pressure, but it will help keep it in the normal range.
 You may have to take blood pressure medicine for the rest of your life.

 - Tell any doctor or dentist who treats you that you are using this medicine.